lukewarlow/wc-horizontal-scroller/README.md

 By default, clicking on the element will expand it to cover most of the viewport.
 This can be disabled by adding the `no-fullscreen` attribute to the custom element.

-A `scrollerfullscreenenter` event will be dispatched by the element when entering fullscreen, and `scrollerfullscreenexit` when exiting fullscreen.
-See [index.html](https://github.com/lukewarlow/wc-horizontal-scroller/blob/master/index.html) for an example usage.

 ## License

 This project is licensed under the [MIT License](https://github.com/lukewarlow/wc-horizontal-scroller/blob/master/LICENSE).